 Artichokes (pictured above) are the better-known crop of these two edible thistles.
 The edible part is the immature flower bud.
 Left to bloom, and artichoke thistle will produce a gorgeous purple blossom and an abundance of seeds.

 Lovage is a member of the carrot and parsley family, so it produces the characteristic umbrella-like blossoms that nourish a variety of beneficial insects, especially beetles.
-Lovage is also called Chinese celery, due to its slightly more bitter celery-like flavor.
+Lovage is also called Chinese celery because of its slightly more bitter celery-like flavor.

 Endives, also known as chicory or radicchio, are a bitter green often found in Italian cuisine.
-They grow on a long, thick taproot that can be roasted and used to make a coffee substitute.
+These vegetables grow on a long, thick taproot that can be roasted and used to make a coffee substitute.
 A single plant will spread laterally, and also produce a yearly crop of seeds.